 - Full-time classes

-- Day and Evening classes
+- Day classes Only

 - Enrollment is limited to 44 students in each class